Mgallimore88/osfl_cnn_recognizer/README.md

 --------
 A note on notebooks.
 The exploratory notebooks are kept as a record of the development process.
 They aren't intended as documentation or reference.
-Techniques and code described in earlier notebooks might be superceded by newer approaches in later notebooks.
+Techniques described in earlier notebooks might be superceded by newer approaches in later notebooks, and these notebooks might contain incomplete or experimental code.
 --------